Viscoelasticity of suspension of red blood cells under oscillatory shear flow: PROBLEM STATEMENTS

-The explicit forth-order Runge--Kutta method is used for the time-integration.
+The explicit fourth-order Runge--Kutta method is used for time-integration.

-Note that, in our coupling of LBM and IBM, the hydrodynamic interaction between individual RBCs is solved without modeling a non-hydrodynamic inter-membrane repulsive force in the case of vanishing inertia.
-The volume-of-fluid (VOF) method~\citep{Yokoi2007} and front-tracking method~\citep{Unverdi1992} are employed to update the viscosity in the fluid mesh.
+In our coupling of method of LBM and IBM, the hydrodynamic interaction between individual RBCs is solved without modeling a non-hydrodynamic inter-membrane repulsive force in the case of vanishing inertia, as also shown in Figure~13 in~\citet{Takeishi2019}.
+The volume-of-fluid (VOF) method~\citep{Yokoi2007} and front-tracking method~\citep{Unverdi1992} are employed to update the viscosity in the fluid lattices.
 A volume constraint is implemented to counteract the accumulation of small errors, leading to changes in the volume of the individual cells~\citep{Freund2007}: in our simulation, the volume error is always maintained lower than 10$^{-3}$\%.
-All numerical procedures are fully implemented on graphics processing unit (GPU) to accelerate the numerical simulation.
-For further details of the methods we refer to our previous work~\citep{Takeishi2019}.
+All numerical procedures are fully implemented on GPU to accelerate the numerical simulation.
+For further details of the methods we refer to our previous works~\citep{Takeishi2019, Takeishi2022}.
 The mesh size of the LBM for the fluid solution is set to be 250 nm, and that of the finite elements describing the membrane is also approximately 250 nm (an unstructured mesh with 5,120 elements is used for each cell).
 This resolution has been shown to successfully represent single- and multi-cellular dynamics~\citep{Takeishi2014}; we have verified that the results of multi-cellular dynamics are not changing with twice the resolution for both the fluid and membrane~\citep[see also][]{Takeishi2014}.
+We have further investigated the distance between neighboring membrane nodes.
+The result of time-averaged distance of neighboring membrane nodes $\langle \Delta_\mathrm{node} \rangle$ for different volume fractions $\phi$ is discussed in appendix~\S\ref{appA_distance}.